Can a leopard change its spots? EI expert Cary Cherniss shares his view.

 The bad behaviour of leaders has come into the spotlight over the last year and many commentators have called out a clear deficit of Emotional Intelligence in positions of power.
 From the US, where the world became obsessed with Former US President, Donald Trump to Australia, where a Federal Minister who was bullying women online was ordered to take empathy training.
 Whether you are an aspiring leader who behaves like John McEnroe in the office or a HR leader trying to tame the CEO, this podcast will help you understand:

-How an established leader with deeply entrenched negative behaviours can genuinely develop emotional intelligence.
+How an established leader with deeply entrenched negative behaviours can work on developing emotional intelligence.

 This episode features Cary Cherniss, co-chair of the Consortium for Research on Emotional Intelligence in Organizations and author of ‘Leading with Feeling’: nine strategies of emotionally intelligent leaderships.
 Together with EI at Work co-hosts Marie El Daghl and Genos CEO, Dr Ben Palmer, they discuss:

-- The factors that would determine whether an established leader / manager with entrenched negative behaviours can improve through EI development.
+- The factors that would determine whether an established leader / manager with entrenched negative behaviours can improve through developing emotional intelligence.

 - The time it would it take for someone like this to truly gain and then effectively exercise EI.